sanni/cartreader/hardware/README.md

 The Open Source Cart Reader consists out of a main PCB that connects an Arduino Mega to different modules and a cartridge slot adapter PCB.

-Tested adapters so far:
+Tested systems so far:
+- GB(C)
-- GB(C)/GBA
+- GBA
 - N64
 - SNES